jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 ## Requirements

 1. Microsoft Azure subscription
-2. Local machine or a virtual machine configured Visual Studio 2019 Community Edition
+2. Local machine or a virtual machine configured with Visual Studio 2019 Community Edition
 3. Twilio account and/or personal cell phone to setup a trial Twilio account

 ## Help references